ludwig-ai/ludwig-docs/docs/configuration/trainer.md

     - `type` (default `trainer`): Trainer to use for training the model.
 Must be one of ['trainer', 'ray_legacy_trainer'] - corresponds to name in `ludwig.trainers.registry.(ray_)trainers_registry` (default: 'trainer')
     - `epochs` (default `100`): number of epochs the training process will run for.
     - `train_steps` (default `None`): Maximum number of training steps the training process will run for.
 If unset, then `epochs` is used to determine training length.
-    - `early_stop` (default `5`): if theres a validation set, number of epochs of patience without an improvement on the validation measure before the training is stopped.
+    - `early_stop` (default `5`): Number of consecutive rounds of evaluation without any improvement on the `validation_metric` that triggers training to stop.
+Can be set to -1, which disables early stopping entirely.
     - `batch_size` (default `128`): size of the batch used for training the model.
     - `eval_batch_size` (default `null`): size of the batch used for evaluating the model.
 If it is `0`, the same value of `batch_size` is used.
 This is useful to speedup evaluation with a much bigger batch size than training, if enough memory is available.
     - `evaluate_training_set`: Whether to include the entire training set during evaluation (default: True).